markwragg/Powershell-Remedy/README.md

     Get-RemedyTicket -ID 12345 -Full

-### Get-RemedyWorkLog

-You can get the worklog entries associated with a ticket by doing the following:

-    Get-RemedyTicket -ID 12345 | Get-RemedyWorkLog
+There are many other parameters for filtering/retrieving resuts in other ways e.g by `-Team`, `-Submitter`, `-Customer` etc. Enter `Help Get-RemedyTicket -Full` for full details.

 ### Get-RemedyChange

-You can get a specific change by partial or full Change ID Number as follows:
+You can get a specific Remedy Change by full or partial Change ID Number as follows:

     Get-RemedyChange -ID 12345

 This will return a small object with a default set of frequently needed properties available.
-To return an object with all of the properties available via the API add the `-Full` switch:
+To return an object with all of the properties available via the API, add the `-Full` siwtch:

     Get-RemedyChange -ID 12345 -Full

+There are many other parameters for filtering/retrieving resuts in other ways e.g by `-Team`, `-Submitter`, `-Customer` etc. Enter `Help Get-RemedyChange -Full` for full details.

+### Get-RemedyProblem

+You can get a specific Remedy Problem record by full or partial Problem ID Number as follows:

+    Get-RemedyProblem -ID 12345

+This will return a small object with a default set of frequently needed properties available.
+To return an object with all of the properties available via the API, add the `-Full` siwtch:

+    Get-RemedyProblem -ID 12345 -Full

+There are many other parameters for filtering/retrieving resuts in other ways e.g by `-Team`, `-Submitter`, `-Customer` etc. Enter `Help Get-RemedyProblem -Full` for full details.

+### Get-RemedySolution

+You can get a specific Remedy Solution record by full or partial Solution ID Number as follows:

+    Get-RemedySolution -ID 12345

+This will return a small object with a default set of frequently needed properties available.
+To return an object with all of the properties available via the API, add the `-Full` siwtch:

+    Get-RemedySolution -ID 12345 -Full

+There are many other parameters for filtering/retrieving resuts in other ways e.g by `-Team`, `-Submitter`, `-Customer` etc. Enter `Help Get-RemedySolution -Full` for full details.

+### Get-RemedyKnownError

+You can get a specific Remedy Known Error record by full or partial Known Error ID Number as follows:

+    Get-RemedyKnownError -ID 12345

+This will return a small object with a default set of frequently needed properties available.
+To return an object with all of the properties available via the API, add the `-Full` siwtch:

+    Get-RemedyKnownError -ID 12345 -Full

+There are many other parameters for filtering/retrieving resuts in other ways e.g by `-Team`, `-Submitter`, `-Customer` etc. Enter `Help Get-RemedyKnownError -Full` for full details.

+### Get-RemedyWorkLog

+You can get the worklog entries associated with a ticket (Incident/Request) by doing the following:

+    Get-RemedyTicket -ID 12345 | Get-RemedyWorkLog

+You can get the worklog entries associated with a Change by doing one of the following:

+    Get-RemedyChange -ID 12345 | Get-RemedyWorkLog
+    Get-RemedyWorkLog -ID 12345 -Type Change

+You can get the worklog entries associated with a Problem by doing one of the following:

+    Get-RemedyProblem -ID 12345 | Get-RemedyWorkLog
+    Get-RemedyWorkLog -ID 12345 -Type Problem

+You can get the worklog entries associated with a Solution by doing one of the following:

+    Get-RemedySolution -ID 12345 | Get-RemedyWorkLog
+    Get-RemedyWorkLog -ID 12345 -Type Solution

+You can get the worklog entries associated with a Known Error by doing one of the following:

+    Get-RemedyKnownError -ID 12345 | Get-RemedyWorkLog
+    Get-RemedyWorkLog -ID 12345 -Type KnownError

+You can filter for a specific type of worklog by specifying `-WorkLogType`.
+E.g:

+    Get-RemedyChange -ID 12345 | Get-RemedyWorkLog -WorkLogType 'Resolution'

+There are many other parameters for filtering the results of `Get-RemedyWorkLog`.
+Enter `Help Get-RemedyWorkLog -Full` to learn more.

 ### Get-RemedyTeam

 You can get the members of a specified Remedy Support Team with this command.